kjenney/community-ops/README.md

 # Provision a Kubernetes cluster

-We're using `prov` - a Python module to provision EKS clusters
+We're using `cprov` - a Python module to provision EKS clusters

 ```
-pip install prov
+pip install cprov
-prov do eks
+cprov do eks
 ```